nuntax/zagreus/README.md

 Server DLL that opens a Server with the options that got defined in `matchconfig_server.ag` by the Launcher as soon as the Login Map got loaded (Engine is fully initialized at that point).
 ### Launcher
 Winforms project that provides functionality to both host a server and connect to a server.
+### AbilityPicker
+Ugly winforms app to create a save file containing what abilities the User wants to have ingame.
 ## Branches
 We have multiple branches for new features that are getting implemented.
 ### Main